- Meaning of Trial Balance

 • Restoring the effect of correct debit or credit.

-For this purpose, we need to analyse the error in terms of its effect on the accounts involved which may be:
+For this purpose, we need to analyze the error in terms of its effect on the accounts involved which may be:

 (i) Short debit or credit in an account; and/or